What is nepotism?

 - Racial Discrimination Act 1975

-- Sex Discrimination Act 1984
+- Sex Discrimination Act 1984.

-How can you avoid workplace nepotism?
+How to avoid workplace nepotism

 Transparent recruitment

 Vacancies should be advertised widely, and decision-makers must be impartial.
-If a friend or family member applies, there should always be a third party involved in the interview and recruitment process.
+If a family member applies, there should always be a third party involved in the interview and recruitment process.
+Job advertisements should include clear selection criteria so that even if a family member is successful, it is obvious that they are properly qualified for the role.

 Fair treatment